College Factual by our College Data Analytics Team

 Address: 200 E Roosevelt Rd, Lombard, IL 60148-4583

-During the most recent year for which we have data, students from 5 majors graduated from National University of Health Sciences.
-Of these students, 10 received undergraduate degrees and 148 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 3 majors graduated from National University of Health Sciences.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at National University of Health Sciences along with which ones have the highest average starting salaries.

-In 2020-2021, 269 students took at least one online class at National University of Health Sciences.
-This is a decrease from the 529 students who took online classes the previous year.
+20 students took at least one online class at National University of Health Sciences.

 Learn more about online learning at National University of Health Sciences.